MrymZakani/ADA/README.md

 The database is composed of alimentary products thare consumed around the world.
 Each product contains a list of ingredients, their origin, the country or places where the product is manufactured or transformed and the countries where the product is sold.
 The goal would be to use this information and create an interactive map showing the exchanges occuring between countries in term of alimentary goods.

 # A list of internal milestones up until project milestone 2
--We should determine the list of products that are sold in each country.
+- We should determine the list of products that are sold in each country.
--We should then classify these products under different categories:
+- We should then classify these products under different categories:
-    *products entirely originating from the country it is sold in *products partially originating from the country (manufactured in the country but ingredients are from another country) *products not originating from the country it is sold in
+    * products entirely originating from the country it is sold in
+    * products partially originating from the country (manufactured in the country but ingredients are from another country)
+    * products not originating from the country it is sold in
 - For each country, a statistic showing the amound of import and export could then be built
 - It would be then possible to determine bigger exportator of primary ressources and/or manufactured products.
 A link to major manufactor brands can also be made.
 - Create an (interactive) map showing these exchange